Top 7 Consultative Selling Strategies for Your Sales Team

 Prospect: We really want to partner with a high-quality company that can deliver on time, every time.
 We spent over $5,000 last year alone on issues relating to returns.

-Once trust is established and the conversation is going strong, teach your team members to focus in on those solvable issues.
-However, they shouldn’t go straight for the close, but instead use those problems to further their questioning and advising.
+Once trust is established and the conversation is going strong, teach your sellers to focus on those solvable issues.
+But they shouldn’t go straight for the close.
+Instead, they should use those problems to further their questioning and advising.

-Your sales professionals should work collaboratively with the prospect to understand what a successful solution will look like for them.
-They should be confident offering business advice.
-This means coaching your team to improve business acumen so they can provide solid, trustworthy consultation while simultaneously working toward a solution.
+Sellers should be confident offering business advice.
+This means you should coach your team to improve business acumen so they can provide solid, trustworthy consultation while simultaneously working toward a solution.

-The DISC system provides a framework for understanding how people prefer to communicate and interact.
-Sales professionals trained in DISC communication styles can quickly identify which style each prospect prefers, and adapt their own communication and interactions to accommodate those preferences.
+The DISC sales assessment provides a framework for understanding how people prefer to communicate and interact.
+Sales professionals trained in DISC can quickly identify which style each prospect prefers and adapt their own interactions to accommodate those preferences.

 The key to successful consultative selling is keeping a strong customer focus throughout the entire sales process.
-That focus creates a win-win situation where the buyer feels supported in having their challenge solved, and the seller gains a loyal, long-term customer.
+That focus creates a win-win situation where the buyer feels supported in having their challenge solved and where the seller gains a loyal, long-term customer.

 Written By